-Back to Sample Articles
+Back to Portfolio

 Years later, as I continue to substitute honey for sugar, I am still in awe of this incredible food, with its range of uses as food, medicine, and cosmetics.